reflectoring/reflectoring.github.io/_posts/2020-12-14-circuitbreaker-with-resilience4j.md

 **Resilience4j supports both count-based and time-based circuit breakers.**

-We specify the type of circuit breaker using the `slidingWindowType` configuration.
-This configuration can take two values - `SlidingWindowType.COUNT_BASED` and `SlidingWindowType.TIME_BASED`.
+We specify the type of circuit breaker using the `slidingWindowType()` configuration.
+This configuration can take one of two values - `SlidingWindowType.COUNT_BASED` or `SlidingWindowType.TIME_BASED`.

-`failureRateThreshold` and `slowCallRateThreshold` configure the failure rate threshold and the slow call rate in percentage.
+`failureRateThreshold()` and `slowCallRateThreshold()` configure the failure rate threshold and the slow call rate in percentage.

-`slowCallDurationThreshold` configures the time in seconds beyond which a call is considered slow.
+`slowCallDurationThreshold()` configures the time in seconds beyond which a call is considered slow.

-We can specify `minimumNumberOfCalls` that are required before the circuit breaker can calculate the error rate or slow call rate.
+We can specify a `minimumNumberOfCalls()` that are required before the circuit breaker can calculate the error rate or slow call rate.

-As mentioned earlier, the circuit breaker switches from the open state to the half-open state after a certain time to check how the remote service is doing. `waitDurationInOpenState` specifies the time that the circuit breaker should wait before switching to a half-open state. `permittedNumberOfCallsInHalfOpenState` configures the number of calls that will be allowed in the half-open state and `maxWaitDurationInHalfOpenState` determines the amount of time a circuit breaker can stay in the half-open state before switching back to the open state.
-The default value of 0 for this configuration means that the circuit breaker will wait infinitely until all the` permittedNumberOfCallsInHalfOpenState` is complete.
+As mentioned earlier, the circuit breaker switches from the open state to the half-open state after a certain time to check how the remote service is doing. `waitDurationInOpenState()` specifies the time that the circuit breaker should wait before switching to a half-open state. `permittedNumberOfCallsInHalfOpenState()` configures the number of calls that will be allowed in the half-open state and `maxWaitDurationInHalfOpenState()` determines the amount of time a circuit breaker can stay in the half-open state before switching back to the open state.
+The default value of 0 for this configuration means that the circuit breaker will wait infinitely until all the` permittedNumberOfCallsInHalfOpenState()` is complete.

 By default, the circuit breaker considers any `Exception` as a failure.
-But we can tweak this to specify a list of `Exception`s that should be treated as a failure using the `recordExceptions` configuration and a list of `Exception`s to be ignored using the `ignoreExceptions` configuration.
+But we can tweak this to specify a list of `Exception`s that should be treated as a failure using the `recordExceptions()` configuration and a list of `Exception`s to be ignored using the `ignoreExceptions()` configuration.

-If we want even finer control when determining if an `Exception` should be treated as a failure or ignored, we can provide a `<Predicate<Throwable>` as a `recordException` or `ignoreException` configuration.
+If we want even finer control when determining if an `Exception` should be treated as a failure or ignored, we can provide a `Predicate<Throwable>` as a `recordException()` or `ignoreException()` configuration.

 The circuit breaker throws a `CallNotPermittedException` when it is rejecting calls in the open state.
-We can control the amount of information in the stack trace of a `CallNotPermittedException` using the `writablestacktraceEnabled` configuration.
+We can control the amount of information in the stack trace of a `CallNotPermittedException` using the `writablestacktraceEnabled()` configuration.

 ## Using the Resilience4j `CircuitBreaker` Module